 But not all couples choose to express their fondness for one another through gift-giving, others choose to express it through acts of love.
 Whether that’d be a grand expression of commitment like a marriage proposal or the simple act of making a homemade breakfast, these instances prove that your love consists more than just the words “I Love You” but rather, it is one grounded in action.

-Although these gestures could be considered sweet and romantic, there are some couples who tend to over-express themselves in public places–leaving passers-by with an awkward and sickening feeling.
+Although these gestures could be considered sweet and romantic, there are some couples who tend to over-express themselves in public places–leaving the general public with an awkward, and–for the single ones–sickening feeling.
 Here are some couple activities that people generally find annoying, especially during Valentine’s Day.

 Holding hands while on the mall escalator